-Atikokan can be proud to call Mount Fairweather its home to skiing and snowboarding.
-Mount Fairweather is open weekends and holidays from late December to late March (or longer, depending on the gifts from Mother Nature.
+Atikokan is proud to call Mount Fairweather it’s home to downhill skiing and snowboarding.
+Mount Fairweather is open weekends and holidays from late December to late March (weather dependent.)

 Number of Lifts: 2

 Number of Smiles: Millions!

 Chalet Services: Canteen, sun deck, restrooms, friendly and cozy atmosphere.